drhelius/MicroHack/walkthrough/challenge-2/solution.md

 ### **Task 4: Add steps to the GitHub Actions workflow to containerize the application and push the image into the container registry**

-There are multiple ways to achieve that, this is only one solution.
+There are multiple ways to achieve this; this is only one solution.
 You can use the console commands to build and push a container image to the Azure container registry.

 Before we can add the workflow tasks, we need to make some preparations.
-The workflow will need to login into the Container Regsitry with name and password.
-Ideally, you should always avoid credentials in plain text in your YAML files, instead you can save the credentials as secrets and use them instead.
+The workflow will need to log in to the Container Registry with a name and password.
+Ideally, you should always avoid credentials in plain text in your YAML files; instead, you can save the credentials as secrets and use them instead.
 You can find the username and password of the Container Registry in the Azure portal under the *Access keys* tab.
 Make sure that the *Admin user* is ticked:

 ![image](./img/challenge-2-acrkeys.jpg)

-To add a secret in GitHub, open the *Settings* tab of the repository and go the the *Secrets and variables* -> *Actions* tab.
-Hit *New respository secret*:
+To add a secret in GitHub, open the *Settings* tab of the repository and go to the *Secrets and variables* -> *Actions* tab.
+Hit *New repository secret*:

 ![image](./img/challenge-2-createsecret.jpg)

-Create two secrets, *ACR_USERNAME* and *ACR_PASSWORD* to save the credentials:
+Create two secrets, *ACR_USERNAME* and *ACR_PASSWORD*, to save the credentials:

 ![image](./img/challenge-2-createsecret2.jpg)

 You can now access these secrets via *${{ secrets.<SECRET_NAME> }}* in the GitHub Actions workflow.

 Add this snippet as a task in your GitHub Actions workflow.
-The name of the container registry must match the name you choose in task 1:
+The name of the container registry must match the name you chose in task 1:

     - name: Build and Push Image